The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Storage Also Not a Major Issue

 Alternative narratives point to how a lack of storage provides an inadequate buffer to even minor imbalances.
 According to an ARC financial analyst, "The market does not have the shock absorber of storage".
-Darren Gee, Peyto's legendary CEO, adds:
+Darren Gee, Peyto's (OTCPK:PEYUF) legendary CEO, adds:

 Unfortunately, Western Canada is at a disadvantage to the US when it comes to natural gas storage.
 The US has some 4,000 BCF of useable storage for approximately 74 Bcf/d of supply (or 54 days), while Western Canada has approximately 490 BCF of storage for 15 BCF/d of supply (33 days).
 But in Western Canada a single company controls access to virtually all of that storage and can negate it with one sweeping change.